 A characteristic property of pulsars is pulsed periodic radio emission, which has a high stability of periods.
 Despite the high stability of the emission periods of pulsars, monitoring the time of arrival of pulses (timing) shows the presence of different types of irregularities: variations of residual deviations, changes in the shape of the pulse, switching on and off of radio emission.
-[1] showed, that they are linked and caused by processes occurring in the pulsar's magnetosphere .
+[1] showed, that they are linked and caused by processes occurring in the pulsar's magnetosphere.
 The special interest causes the observations of a pulsar in the Crab Nebula, performed, in particular, at Jodrell Bank.
 Processing by Cadez et al. Jodrell Bank radio ephemerides of the Crab pulsar shows a relationship between the failures of the period(glitches), the braking index and the dispersion measure (See [2] Fig. 7).
-Variations of the dispersion measure follow the glitches with a delay 1010 day and are explained by the ionization of the nebula by streams of charged particles of the pulsar radio emission in the Crab Nebula at a frequency of 111 MHz (Fig 1.), carried out by [3] at the Large Phased Array radio telescopes of the Pushchino Radio Astronomy Observatory, demonstrate a good correlation between the dispersion measure and scattering time scale variation.
+Variations of the dispersion measure follow the glitches with a delay 1010 day and are explained by the ionization of the nebula by streams of charged particles of the pulsar wind.
+Change of the braking index has to do with a pulsar-wind-driving torque.
+Regular observations of pulsar radio emission in the Crab Nebula at a frequency of 111 MHz (Fig 1.), carried out by [3] at the Large Phased Array radio telescopes of the Pushchino Radio Astronomy Observatory, demonstrate a good correlation between the dispersion measure and scattering time scale variation.
 Plasma turbulence increases scattering time scale.
 Plasma instabilities occurring through magnetic field lines reconnection drive gamma-ray flares.